ccrome/boggle/README.md

 # Boggle Solver
 Was board, and playing boggle... so I wrote this.

-`python boggle.py` to run 1000 boards and get their soluitons.
+`python boggle.py solve -n 1000` to run 1000 boards and get their soluitons.

-`python read_solutions.py` to read the results.
+`python boggle.py results` to read the results.

 On one run, it got a boad with no vowels, and the only solution was `nth`